New York Water Quality at a Glance

 Is New York’s tap water safe to drink?

-Nearly 95% of New York’s public water systems meet federal drinking water standards and are safe for consumption.
-However, some areas have elevated PFAS levels that exceed new EPA guidelines.
+Nearly 95% of New York’s public water systems meet federal Safe Drinking Water Act standards and are generally safe for consumption.
+However, quality varies significantly by region and by building age.

 What are PFAS chemicals and why are they a concern in New York?